Go Electric programs can help your business, organization or local government transition to electric vehicles.

 Visit the Association of School Transportation Services of B.C.

-Funding to help install public charging and hydrogen fuelling stations in local and indigenous communities.
+Funding to help install light-duty public charging and hydrogen fuelling stations in local and Indigenous communities.

 B.C. businesses, non-profits, local governments, Indigenous communities, utilities and public sector organizations